LoganBram/BuddyBets/README.md

 **/route/updatescores-database**

-Queries database for all games that occurred yesterday and updates the database with the scores based on gameID, meant for final check before determining winner
+Queries database for all games that occurred today and updates the database with the scores based on gameID

+**/route/updategamestoday-database**

+Updates the games all games that land 7 days in advance and runs everyday in order to maintain a 7 day schedule

 # Bets